tebl/BulkyMIDI-32/BulkyMIDI-32 Module/README.md

 | Mounting ****         | Nylon M3x6mm nylon screws                                         |     4 |
 | Mounting ****         | Nylon M3x6mm nylon nuts                                           |     6 |

-****) These are used in various places of the project.
-You can usually find kits for M3 nylon standoffs, that should contain what you need.
+****) These are used in various places of the project, these are available in the form of kits usually advertised *M3 nylon standoff kit* which should contain most of what you'd need.